webpack/webpack.js.org/content/configuration/devtool.md

 `eval` - Each module is executed with `eval()` and `//@ sourceURL`.
 This is pretty fast.
 The main disadvantage is that it doesn't display line numbers correctly since it gets mapped to transpiled code instead of the original code.

-`inline-source-map` - A SourceMap is added as DataUrl to the bundle.
+`inline-source-map` - A SourceMap is added as a DataUrl to the bundle.

-`eval-source-map` - Each module is executed with `eval()` and a SourceMap is added as DataUrl to the `eval()`.
+`eval-source-map` - Each module is executed with `eval()` and a SourceMap is added as a DataUrl to the `eval()`.
 Initially it is slow, but it provides fast rebuild speed and yields real files.
 Line numbers are correctly mapped since it gets mapped to the original code.

-`cheap-module-eval-source-map` - Like `eval-source-map`, each module is executed with `eval()` and a SourceMap is added as DataUrl to the `eval()`.
+`cheap-module-eval-source-map` - Like `eval-source-map`, each module is executed with `eval()` and a SourceMap is added as a DataUrl to the `eval()`.
 It is "cheap" because it doesn't have column mappings, it only maps line numbers.

 ### For production